-The DSISD Board of Trustees (School Board) consists of seven unsalaried district patrons elected for a term of three years to represent all of the people in the school district.
-Their interest is to serve more than 7,300 students and approximately 1,000 employees and to protect the taxpayers' investment in the district.
+The DSISD Board of Trustees (School Board) consists of seven unsalaried district patrons elected for a term of three years to represent all stakeholders in the school district.
+Their interest is to serve more than 8,500 students and approximately 1,100 employees and to protect the taxpayers' investment in the district.

 PUBLIC BOARD MEETINGS

-Trustees convene for regular board meetings at 6:00 p.m. on the fourth Monday of each month in the Central Administration Building Board Room, located at 510 W. Mercer St. A majority of the board (four members) constitutes a quorum.
+Trustees convene for regular board meetings at 6:00 p.m. on the fourth Monday of each month in the Center for Learning & Leadership Board Room (300 Sportsplex Drive).
+Agenda review and workshop meetings are held almost every month.
+A majority of the board (four members) constitutes a quorum.
 A quorum must be present to conduct business or take action.

-Regular meetings may be rescheduled or relocated.
+Meetings may be rescheduled or relocated.
 Additional special meetings may be called.
 Agendas are posted 72 hours prior to a meeting and at least two hours before an emergency meeting.
-The agendas are posted on the district’s website and at the DSISD Central Administration Building.
+The agendas are posted on the district’s website and at the Center for Learning & Leadership.